What Is Piggybacking Credit & How Does It Work?

 Does Piggybacking Credit Actually Work?

 Piggybacking on a credit card does usually work, but not all of the time.
-For one, not all credit card companies will report a secondary account holder to the credit reporting bureaus, which include Equifax®, Experian®, and TransUnion®.
+For one thing, not all credit card companies will report a secondary account holder to the credit reporting bureaus Equifax®, Experian®, and TransUnion®.

-What’s more, when you become an authorized user, you’re not necessarily learning to use credit cards responsibly — especially if you’re not using the account or making purchases and having to pay them off on time.
+What’s more, when you become an authorized user, you’re not necessarily learning to use credit cards responsibly — especially if you’re not making purchases and having to pay them off on time.

 Is Piggybacking Illegal?

-That said, there are situations in which becoming an authorized user is a deceptive practice and may entice you into some fraudulent situations.
-(More on this below.)
+That said, there are situations in which becoming an authorized user is a deceptive practice and may entice individuals into some fraudulent situations.
+(See more on this below.)

 What Is Person-to-Person Piggybacking?